home-assistant/home-assistant.io/source/_components/camera.logi_circle.markdown

 You must have the [Logi Circle component](/components/logi_circle/) configured to use this camera platform.
 </p>

 Logi Circle cameras support the `camera.turn_on` and `camera.turn_off` services.
-This will set the streaming mode property of your camera accordingly, controlling whether the live stream is available and automatic activity records are captured.
+This will set the streaming mode property of your camera accordingly, controlling whether the live stream is available and activity recordings are captured.

 ## {% linkable_title Configuration %}